yungshenglu/tensorflow-practice/src/tutorials/3-Movan/15-BatchNormalization/README.md

 1. Run `main.py` with a argument
     ```bash
     # Make sure your current directory is in this folder
-    # Training with "ReLU" as the activation function
+    # Train with "ReLU" as the activation function
     $ python3 main.py relu
-    # Training with "tanh" as the activation function
+    # Train with "tanh" as the activation function
     $ python3 main.py tanh
     ```
 2. If succeed, you will get the following result
     ```bash
-    # Training with "ReLU" as the activation function
+    # Train with "ReLU" as the activation function
     [INFO] Using ReLU as activation function
-    # Training with "tanh" as the activation function
+    # Train with "tanh" as the activation function
     [INFO] Using tanh as activation function
     ```
 3. Besides, you will see the following figures